Rwanda-backed rebels advance and Congolese forces retreat from eastern Congo's second largest city

 M23, a rebel group backed by about 4,000 troops from neighboring Rwanda, is the most prominent of more than 100 vying for control of Congo’s mineral-rich east.

-Congolese authorities and international observers have accused it of sexual violence, forced conscription and summary executions.

-M23's southward expansion encompasses more territory than rebels had previously seized and poses an unprecedented challenge to the central government in Kinshasa.
+Its southward expansion encompasses more territory than rebels had previously seized and poses an unprecedented challenge to the central government in Kinshasa.
+Taking Bukavu could risk deeper scrutiny from an international community whose attentions have been divided amid several global conflicts.
+French President Emmanuel Macron on Saturday called for an immediate ceasefire, an M23 withdrawal and a safe return of Congolese authorities to Bukavu.

 The rebellion underway has killed nearly 3,000 people in eastern Congo and stranded hundreds of thousands of displaced.
 At least 350,000 internally displaced people are without shelter, the U.N. and Congolese authorities have said.

-The rebels on Friday also claimed to have seized a second airport in the region, in the town of Kavumu outside Bukavu.
+The rebels show little sign of slowing.
+On Friday, they claimed to have seized the airport serving Bukavu, located in a town north of the city.

-The AP couldn't confirm who was in control of the strategically important airport, which Congolese forces have used to resupply troops and humanitarian groups to import aid.
-The Congo River Alliance said on Saturday that M23 had taken control of the airport to prevent Congolese forces from launching airstrikes against civilians.
+The AP couldn't confirm who was in control of the strategically important airport, which Congolese forces use to resupply troops and humanitarian groups to import aid.
+Congo River Alliance said on Saturday that M23 had taken control of the airport to prevent Congolese forces from launching airstrikes against civilians.

 Government officials and local civil society leaders didn't immediately comment, though Congo's Communications Ministry said the rebels had violated ceasefire agreements and attacked Congolese troops working to avoid urban warfare and violence in Bukavu.